jlangch/venice/doc/readme/java-interop.md

 accessing a JDK private class.
 And even worse Oracle will deny this access in a future Java release.

-**Venice Java Interop is handling these cases completely transparent to you.
+**Venice Java Interop is handling these cases completely transparent for you.
 You don't need to add** **explicit type hints.
-Venice knows about the formal type of objects returned from** **methods and invokes methods or fields on the formal type instead of the real type.**
+Venice knows about the formal type of values returned from** **methods and invokes methods or fields on the formal type instead of the real type.**